 What are the special features of diabetic socks?

 There are unique features in diabetic socks that make them perfect for diabetics or anyone that wants more comfort.
-You can even wear diabetic dress socks to work.
+You can even wear dress socks for diabetes to work.
 For an in depth guide on these socks, read here.

 - Seamless Toes: People with diabetic neuropathy need socks without seams.
 Otherwise, the seams can rub and irritate the skin.
 The abrasions can result in blisters, ulcers, and infections.